yuto-moriizumi/hoi4-ls/converter/src/convert/prompt.md

 ## Object and Array

 Object and Array look simillar and both uses `{}` block to describe itself.
-To identify the block whether it is object or array, check if the first item has `=` symbol in the block.
-If it has `=` symbol, the block is object.
-If it doesn't, the block is array.

 ### Object rule